sethisiddha1998/Minimal-Void-Bspwm/README.md

 and everything don't need to be in the terminal ;) <br />

 ![ressources](https://raw.githubusercontent.com/Speyll/Minimal-Void-Bspwm/master/screenshots/image1.png) <br />
-**live wallpaper**, Like you see i have only 96ram used at launch, how i achieve that is pretty simple, first not using systemd help, i'm not saying systemd is bad it's really just matter of taste i actually prefere runit and it's more lighter on ressources so it's win win, i alose don't use the full xorg packages but instead install xorg-minimal with xprop xrdb xsel xset xsetroot xsettingsd xtitle xbacklight xdo and if you have a laptop trackpad xf86-input-synaptics and xf86-video-intel
+**live wallpaper**, Like you see i have only 96ram used at launch, how i achieve that is pretty simple, first not using systemd helps, i'm not saying systemd is bad it's really just matter of taste i actually prefere runit it's more lighter on ressources so it's win win, i also don't use the full xorg packages but instead install xorg-minimal with xprop xrdb xsel xset xsetroot xsettingsd xtitle xbacklight xdo xf86-video-intel if you have a laptop trackpad install with it this xf86-input-synaptics
 <br />

 Then i delete TTY3, TTY4, TTY5, TTY6, and SSHD services in /var/service/ (don't worry they are just symlinks so they can be restored) <br />